MartinSchoenstein/Profylo/README.md

 ## How to use

 Here are some examples of how to use Profylo, using some important functions.
-The data used and generated files are available on GitHub in /example.
+The data used and generated files are available on GitHub in the example folder.

 Profile processing and modification functions, some used automatically by the library (such as transformation into transition vector) are available but not described here:
 ```python